BuzzardParking/buzzard-android/README.md

 * [x] A user can search for an area and see available parking spaces
 * [x] A user can park in a space
 * [x] A user can report an available parking space
+* [x] A user can navigate to a parking space within the app, guided by polylines
-* [ ] A user can navigate to a parking space using an external navigation app
+* [x] A user can navigate to a parking space using an external navigation app (i.e. Google Map)c:w
 * [x] A user can select a marker on the map

 Optional: